 - What are the disadvantages of a Series LLC?

 - How is a Series LLC taxed?

 - Do I need an attorney to form a Series LLC?

 - Is a Series LLC required to have a registered agent?

 - After I form my business, how do I remain in compliance?

 A few states now permit companies to form a business structure known as a Series LLC.
 This type of Limited Liability Company (LLC) can have multiple series, or groups of series, within the LLC, each with its own or common members, managers or LLC interests (i.e., ownership).
 In theory, an LLC can use each series to hold a separate asset, like property or investments.
 Each of the series can be segregated from the liabilities of the others, so that the creditors of one series within the LLC cannot reach the assets of another series within the LLC.Back to Top

 Which states have adopted Series LLCs?

-The Company Corporation can help customers register a Series LLC in Delaware, Illinois, Iowa, Nevada, Oklahoma, Tennessee, Texas and Utah.
+incorporate.com can help customers register a Series LLC in Delaware, Illinois, Iowa, Nevada, Oklahoma, Tennessee and Utah.
 In addition, the Commonwealth of Puerto Rico has adopted a Series LLC statute.Back to Top

 What are the advantages of a Series LLC?